Joe Glaser

 Joseph G. Glaser (December 17, 1896 – June 6, 1969) was an artist manager known for his involvement in the careers of jazz musicians, including Louis Armstrong and Billie Holiday.

 Biography

 Glaser was the son of a Chicago family of Russian Jewish origins.
 After a series of irregular jobs (fight promoter, club manager), with the help of his alleged mob connections he started managing Louis Armstrong in May 1935.
 The success of their association caused other jazz musicians to join Glaser and his agency known as the Associated Booking Corporation which "was formed in 1940 by Joe Glaser and Louis Armstrong".
 The relation of Glaser and Armstrong has been represented as a prominent element in Terry Teachout's theater play Satchmo at the Waldorf.
+Armstrong dedicated his book Selected Writings to Glaser writing "I dedicated this book to my manager and pal, Joe Glaser, the best Friend I've ever had".